henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/readme.md

 ﻿# Professional File System 3

 PFS3 directory contains classes to read and write partitions with Professional File System 3 (PFS3).
+Professional File System 3 is a popular file system used by Amiga computers.

-The code is based on pfs3aio (https://github.com/tonioni/pfs3aio) by Toni Wilen and is almost identical to it's C code with exceptions of structs, unions and moving pointers.
+The code is based on pfs3aio (https://github.com/tonioni/pfs3aio) by Toni Wilen and is almost identical to it's C code with exceptions of structs used to read and write data, unions and moving pointers.

 # Usage